FreedomIntelligence/ALLaVA/README.md

 * LAION

 We leverage the superb GPT-4V to generate captions and complex reasoning QA pairs.
+Prompt is [here](prompts/prompt_for_laion.txt).

 * Vison-FLAN

 We leverage the superb GPT-4V to generate captions and detailed answer for the original instructions.
+Prompt is [here]( prompts/prompt_for_vflan.txt).

 * Wizard